gokcehan/lf/doc.md

 Other key combinations cannot be recognized by lf due to the way terminals work (e.g. `Ctrl+h` combination sends a backspace key instead).
 The easiest way to find out the name of a key combination and whether it will work on your system is to press the key while lf is running and read the name from the `unknown mapping` error.

-Mouse buttons are prefixed with `m` character:
+Mouse buttons are prefixed with an `m` character:

 	map <m-1> down  # primary
 	map <m-2> down  # secondary